-We’re currently in New Zealand and having spent the last few months house sitting in Auckland and the Bay of Plenty, we have just bought ourselves a 4×4 and a caravan with which to explore the islands in-depth.
+We’re currently in New Zealand and, having spent the last few months house sitting in Auckland and the Bay of Plenty, we have just bought ourselves a 4×4 and a caravan with which to explore the islands in-depth.
 Our visa allows us to remain here for twelve months so we’re making the most of the opportunity to explore the spectacular landscape.

 From here we’re not entirely sure where we’ll go.
 We’re keen scuba divers and would love to visit Micronesia and the islands of Oceania but we’ve no firm plans so I’ll have to keep you posted!

 I think all travel has a purpose whether you realize it or not.
-For some the chance to volunteer with a charity, learn a new skill or language drives their desire for travel, for others it’s purely the opportunity to visit a new location and explore.
+For some the chance to volunteer with a charity, learn a new skill or language drives their desire for travel, for others, it’s purely the opportunity to visit a new location and explore.

-We like to combine our travel with a ‘life’ education, so far we’ve spent three months training to be PADI Divemasters, learnt Spanish at a local school in Costa Rica, and volunteered with an animal charity.
+We like to combine our travel with a ‘life’ education, so far we’ve spent three months training to be PADI Divemasters, learned Spanish at a local school in Costa Rica, and volunteered with an animal charity.

 While on a road trip across Australia Ben had to quickly familiarize himself with the basics of auto electrics when the wiring in our motor home failed.
 I was invited to join a quilting group while we were house sitting in British Colombia and found myself sipping tea and stitching charity quilts twice a week with a group of ladies in their 80’s.
-We’ve learnt the basics of macadamia farming and lived on a lifestyle farm caring for alpacas and chickens.
+We’ve learned the basics of macadamia farming and lived on a lifestyle farm caring for alpacas and chickens.